 Internal and External loss data, distribution, tail risk, reporting and threshold and cut-off mix between internal and external data for loss distribution.

 Scenario identification and assessment process; Probabilities of rare events; Fault trees and event trees; Mixing quantitative and qualitative data.
 Stress testing Capital and financial robustness.
 Bayesian Techniques in operational risk

 Identification and selection of risk drivers.
 Correlations and determinants of losses.

 - Risk aggregation and diversification

 Aggregating data from different sources, loss generating mechanisms, scaling and filtering of data.
 Copula-based approach for risk diversification; extreme value theory.
 Remaining issues in operational risk modeling.

 Communicating risk assessment outcomes.
 Supporting decision-making through risk reporting.

 Method of Instruction

-Students will work on real industry case-studies in class and via assignments.
+Students will get to work on real industry cases for class exercises and individual assignments.